 Who Has Access to Essential Health Benefits?

-• In older plans, not offering these benefits can translate to lower premium costs (because they offer less benefits)
+• In older plans, forgoing these benefits might result in lower premium costs because they offer fewer benefits.

 • Large group plans almost all already offer essential health benefits or their equivalent.